Shot-noise reduction for lattice Hamiltonians: Concept

-Although this is all undergraduate physics, efficient measurements in quantum computation are a very active field of research \cite{haah2017sample, arunachalam2018optimal, takagi2022universal}.
-The reason is that measurements in quantum computation can typically only be done in a specific basis, conventionally the Pauli $Z$ (or computational) basis.
-As a consequence, measuring an observable $O$, that is not diagonal in the computational basis, in general, requires a diagonalization $U_M O U_M^\dagger$, which is equivalent to implementing a rotation $U_M$ at the end of the quantum circuit, compare Fig.~\ref{fig: Introduction}.
-In general, this is however a non-trivial task, as finding and implementing the basis transformation $U_M$, that transforms the eigenbasis of $O$ into the computational basis, can be as hard as solving the quantum computational problem in the first place.
-For instance, an energy measurement as part of a groundstate preparation cannot be performed in the energy eigenbasis, since the ability to implement $U_M$ and its reverse would imply that any eigenstate can be prepared, thus rendering the groundstate preparation algorithm obsolete.
+Since measurements in quantum computation can typically only be done in the Pauli $Z$ (or computational) basis, measuring an observable that is not diagonal in this basis would generally require a diagonalization $U_H H U_H^\dagger$, which is equivalent to implementing a rotation $U_H$ that transforms the eigenbasis of $H$ into the computational basis at the end of the quantum circuit.
+In general, however, this is a non-trivial task, as finding and implementing the basis transformation $U_H$ is typically harder than solving the quantum computational problem in the first place.

-If the eigenbasis of $O$ is not known, it is possible to measure parts $O_b$, whose eigenbases are known and that constitute the observable $O=\sum_b O_b$.
-The linearity of the expectation value then allows to estimate $\braket{O} = \sum_b \braket{O_b}$.
-Calling the set $\mathcal{B} = \{O_1, O_2, ... \}$ a \textit{partition} of $O$, the variance of such a partitioned observable is the sum of the variances of the individual parts, so that
+If the eigenbasis of $H$ cannot be obtained efficiently, it is possible to measure parts $H_b$, whose eigenbases are known, and that constitute the observable $H=\sum_b H_b$.
+The linearity of the expectation value then allows one to estimate $\braket{H} = \sum_b \braket{H_b}$.
+The empirical mean estimator of such a partition $\mathcal{B} = \{H_1, H_2, ... \}$ of $H$ is given by

+where $E_{b, m}$ labels the sampled eigenvalues of the observable $H_b$, and $M_b$ is the number of measurements for each $H_b$ so that the overall number of measurements is $M = \sum_b M_b$.
+Since the individual samples $E_{b,m}$ are obtained in mutually independent repetitions of the experiment, the variance of the estimate $\overline H_M^{\mathcal B}$, is the sum of the variances of the empirical mean estimators for the individual $H_b$,

-with the overall number of measurements $M = \sum_b M_b$ and $M_b$ being the number of measurements for each $O_b$.
-The standard way of decomposing $O$ into measurable parts $O_b$ is to partition the Pauli-strings in $O$ into mutually commuting groups of Pauli sums (compare also Fig.~\ref{fig: Introduction}).
+While the standard way of decomposing $H$ into measurable parts $H_b$ is to partition the Pauli-strings in $H$ into mutually commuting groups of Pauli sums, we show here that much more sampling-efficient measurement strategies can be obtained by making use of the structure of lattice Hamiltonians and their eigenstates.